evidence/linux-jailhouse-jetson/README.md

 ERIKA3 RTOS
 -----------

-Please, refer to the ERIKA wiki ([here for TX1](http://www.erika-enterprise.com/wiki/index.php?title=Nvidia_Jetson_TX1) and [here for TX2](http://www.erika-enterprise.com/wiki/index.php?title=Nvidia_Jetson_TX2)) for instructions about running the ERIKA3 RTOS on top of Jailhouse on the Jetson platforms.
+Please, refer to the [ERIKA wiki page for Jetson](http://www.erika-enterprise.com/wiki/index.php?title=Nvidia_Jetson_TX1_and_TX2) for instructions about running the ERIKA3 RTOS on top of Jailhouse on the Jetson platforms.